joloev/katacoda-scenarios/rust-docker/intro.md

 - Build your own image
 - Run a container
 - Make the server accessible from other servers
+- Make a `docker-compose` file and play with environmental variables.

 ## Rust server code
 Complete code for the rust server set up in this tutorial can be found at this [github repo](https://github.com/joloev/DD2482-executable-tutorial).